aDreF47/reservation-system-project/README.md

 cp .env.example .env
 ```

-Open the `.env` file and configure the environment variables for your database, mail settings, and other services:
+Open the `.env` file and configure the environment variables for your database, mail settings, and other services.
+Example:

 * **DB\_CONNECTION**: `mysql`
 * **DB\_HOST**: `127.0.0.1` (or the IP of your database server)